heig-vd-dai-course/heig-vd-dai-course/18-practical-work-3/COURSE_MATERIAL.md

 ## Introduction

-Network applications are everywhere.
-They are used to communicate, to play games, to watch videos, to listen to music, to browse the web, to send emails, etc.
+Streaming and notifications are everywhere: streaming is used to stream music, videos, game states, etc. and notifications are used to send emails, messages, etc. to a user or a group of users.

+These classes of network applications are mostly based on the UDP protocol.

 In this practical work, you will create a network application that uses the UDP protocol.

-The network application will be defined by an application protocol, a client and a server.
-The client will send a request to the server and the server will send a response to the client.
+The network application will be defined by an application protocol, some emitters and some receivers using a mix of unicast, broadcast and multicast communications.

 The application protocol will be defined by you.
 You can decide to create your own little application protocol or you can implement an existing protocol.

 Your application must be built around UDP.
-You can use TCP but it should not be the core of your application.
-The main difference between TCP and UDP is that TCP is reliable and UDP is not, having more challenges.
-UDP is faster than TCP because it does not have to wait for acknowledgments.
-It can be used in real-time communication applications and discovery protocols.

 Feel free to be creative!
-For example, you can choose to create a chat application, a game, a file transfer application, etc. If you do not have any idea, come to see us and we can give you.
+For example, you can choose to create a sophisticated chat application, a game of cooperation, a streaming application, the simulation of an Internet of Things (IoT) network, etc.

 ## Objectives

 - Define a network application protocol
 - Make usage of the UDP protocol
-- Use Java UDP programming to implement a client and a server application
+- Use Java UDP programming to implement the network application
-- Use Docker and Docker Compose to deploy the client and the server
+- Use Docker and Docker Compose to deploy the network application

 ## Group composition